microsoft/vscode-python-devicesimulator/docs/how-to-use.md

 ## Not supported yet

 - User print statements
-- Updating the simulator's state without needing to call the`show` method
 - Auto-detect/format the device
 - Serial monitor for the device
 - Debugger for the simulator